Getting referred to the Neurology department

 This is not suitable for every case.
 Children are seen as a day case on RANU, and this service is specifically for children undergoing programmed investigations.

 For acute referrals please see the guidance below.

 To process a referral to the Paediatric Neurology Department at GOSH, we require the following minimum information:

-Referrals cannot be processed fully unless imaging (hard copies/CD) and other relevant investigations have been received.
+Referrals cannot be processed fully unless imaging (via IEP) and other relevant investigations have been received.
 Therefore, please include:

 How to get advice for patients known to GOSH